 Of course, every business is different and the timeframes for when a contact should be considered “unengaged” should depend on a number of different factors.
 For example, high-ticket B2B companies with enterprise offerings would typically not start purging unengaged contacts after six months, they have longer sales cycles to consider.
 However, that might be a reasonable timeframe for a B2C eCommerce store.

-Removing unengaged contacts from your database will help you to improve open rates from your email marketing efforts, which in turn improves your email sender reputation and increases deliverability across all lists and sequences.
+Removing unengaged contacts from your database will help you improve open rates from your email marketing efforts, improving your email sender reputation and increasing deliverability across all lists and sequences.
 Regularly purging unengaged contacts improves the ROI of your email marketing across the board.

 Categories of Data to Consider for Purging